kaishin/swiftbits/_posts/2014-08-06-basic-control-flow.md

 default:
   print("Not competitive enough.")
 }
-// -> "Good physical sweeper with a special attack of 55"
+// -> Good physical sweeper with a special attack of 55
 ~~~

 ### Where